NBI Clearance vs Police Clearance | What’s the Difference?

 • On the day of your follow-up, bring your claim slip and a valid ID.

-• If needed, NBI staff may conduct a short interview or ask for additional documents to confirm you are not the person involved in a case.
+• If needed, NBI staff may conduct a brief interview or request additional documents to confirm that you are not the person involved in a case.

 • Once cleared, your NBI Clearance will be printed and released at the same branch.